micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-These things [^l]all taken together Jesus said to the crowds in parables; indeed, without a parable He said nothing to them.
+These things all taken together Jesus said to the crowds in parables; indeed, without a parable He said nothing to them.